Failover and Failover Modes (AlwaysOn Availability Groups)

 To perform a manual fail over

 Availability Modes (AlwaysOn Availability Groups)

 Windows Server Failover Clustering (WSFC) with SQL Server

-Cross-Database Transactions Support For Database Mirroring or AlwaysOn Availability Groups (SQL Server)
+Cross-Database Transactions and Distributed Transactions for AlwaysOn Availability Groups and Database Mirroring (SQL Server)

 Failover Policy for Failover Cluster Instances